 • Parking spaces are available next to the rear entrance.

 • A wheelchair is available for public use within the Museum; ask Museum staff for assistance.

 Visitors are welcome to take photographs except where otherwise noted.
 Use of flash, monopods, tripods, and selfie sticks is not permitted.

 Eating and Drinking

-Eating and drinking is not allowed in the museum at this time.
-Thank you for your cooperation.
+Eating and drinking are not allowed in the Museum galleries.

 Sketching and Note-Taking